If you are a US citizen living in Canada, you may be subject to both the Canadian and US tax regimes at your death.

 As a Canadian resident, you are subject to Canadian income tax at death.
 As a US citizen, you are subject to US estate tax on the fair market value of your worldwide estate at the time of your death.
 Your worldwide estate includes all property owned at death – regardless of where the property is located – even:

 US citizenship status is not always clear.
 For example, while an individual will be granted US citizenship by virtue of being born in the United States, an individual may also be a US citizen if he or she is born outside of the United States to a parent who is a US citizen.

-If you are unsure about your status, please consult the PwC Law LLP Immigration Team at www.pwc.com/ca/law.
+If you are unsure about your status, please consult the PwC Law LLP Immigration Team.

-This means that, as long as no portion of the exemption was used towards gift tax, no estate tax is payable if your worldwide estate is valued at less than $5.45 million (indexed annually).
+This means that, as long as no portion of the exemption was used to shelter lifetime gifts, no estate tax is payable if the value of your worldwide estate does not exceed $11.2 million (indexed annually).

 On death, for Canadian income tax purposes, you will be deemed to dispose of your capital assets for an amount equal to their fair market value on the date of death.
 As a result, you may pay capital gains tax in Canada.

 In addition, you will be subject to US estate tax on the fair market value of those assets.

 The Canada-US Tax Treaty (the Treaty) provides some relief against double taxation in the form of foreign tax credits.
 Under the Treaty, Canada allows a federal credit for US estate tax payable on your property that is located in the United States.
 The United States allows a credit for Canadian taxes payable at death on the deemed disposition of your property that is located outside of the United States, as illustrated by the following example:

 Evan is an unmarried US citizen living in Canada.
 At the time of his death, Evan owned a Canadian stock portfolio with a fair market value of CA$100,000, which he purchased for CA$25,000.